derek-m-martin/EvoEstimatorApp/EvoEstimator/PrivacyPolicyDraft.md

 User-Provided Information

 Entered Addresses: When you use the App to estimate trip costs, you may enter start and end locations.
-This information is used solely to provide you with the estimated trip cost and is not stored or collected by us.
+This information is used solely to provide you with the estimated trip cost and is immediately discarded afterwards and not stored in any way.
 Automatically Collected Information

 We do not collect any personal or non-personal information automatically.
 The App does not use cookies, tracking technologies, or analytics services.